it’s not so bad

 Noble love involves an openness to death – which is complementary to an openness to life; dissolution is the liberation that takes “life the prison” and makes it a gift.

-Even though you are young, you have all your human rights.
-You deserve freedom, and with unrelenting willpower, you have the chance at empowerment.
-You could be a pioneer in adolescent autonomy, if you step up to the challenge.
+With determination and dedication, you have the chance to be free.
+You could be a leader in youth rights, if you step up to the challenge.